Skip to content

 After deciding on the need that your application will address, you should create a simple bullet point list outlining its key functionality.

-This bullet point list should not be very long (four-five points maximum) and should answer the following questions.
+This bullet point list should not be very long (four to five points maximum) and should answer the following questions:

-When answering the questions above, always keep in mind the limitations imposed by your preferred programming language and/or UI framework.
+When answering the questions above, always keep in mind the limitations imposed by your preferred programming language and UI framework.

-- Defining the parameters of the devices where your app will be displayed (e.g., typical screen sizes).
+• Define the parameters of the devices where your app will be displayed (for example, typical screen sizes).

-- Creating mockups of all the key screens.
-This can be done either by hand using a pen and paper or via a 'wireframe' software solution.
+• Create mockups of all key screens.
+You can do this by hand using pen and paper or with a wireframe software.

-- 'Cleaning up' your mockups and turning them into a set of screens containing all major controls.
+• Clean up your mockups and turn them into a set of screens containing all major controls.
 You can outsource this step to a professional graphic designer if you have such an opportunity.

 After deciding the purpose of your application and its key functionality, you should be ready to register the service at the cTrader Open API Portal.
 You can read a detailed overview of this process in a separate guide.